 This momma appreciates that all the ingredients are wholesome, and that clean up is a snap since I get to use my favorite BlendTec blender.
 Seriously, this blender gets used at least once a day, usually multiple times!
 I make all sorts of nut butters, flours, our favorite egg free soaked teff bread weekly!
 An indispensable tool in a whole foods kitchen!

-You can change the fruits and zest if you like…I just love the combination of cranberries and orange together!
-My son still can’t have berries anyways!
-I am thinking of trying cherries, maybe a rhubarb and strawberry combo in the summer!
+You can change the fruits and zest if you like…I just adore the combination of fresh cranberries and orange together!
+Here are some ideas:

 Cranberry (Blender) Orange Coffee Cake - Gluten Free & Vegan

-- 3/4-1 cup preferred milk will depend on your apple size, start with 3/4 and add additional if you need it
+- 3/4 cup non dairy milk will depend on your apple size, start with 3/4 and add additional few tablespoons if you need it

 - 1 1/2 tablespoons flax meal or chia meal